Kotlin/KEEP/proposals/explicit-api-mode.md

 ## Synopsis

 Provide an 'Explicit API' mode in the compiler which helps library authoring.
-Such mode should prevent delivery of unintended pubic API/ABI to the clients by requiring explicit visibility and return types on declarations.
+Such mode should prevent delivery of unintended public API/ABI to the clients by requiring explicit visibility modifier and explicit return types for public declarations.

 ## Motivation